commercetools/ui-kit/switches/checkbox/README.md

 #### Description

-A `Checkbox` is is an element which indicates an checked or non checked status.
+A `Checkbox` is an element which indicates an checked or non checked status and notifies with a value accordingly.

 #### Usage